 If it is 12:00 pm then I have lunch.
 If it is 8:00 pm then I turn on my TV.
 People follow a lot of if then rules and while statements like a computer program.
-When you are already programmed to take the action then getting yourself to do it is easy.
-Think of a habit as few lines of code.
+When you are already programmed to take the action, then getting yourself to do it is easy.
+Think of a habit as a few lines of code.
 Changing your behavior is usually difficult because it goes against your programming.

 Bad habits are hard to break but so are good ones.

 If you are not doing the work to accomplish your goals then you are just wishing and hoping.
 A lot of people want to lose weight but they don't change their behavior.
 Wanting something is not enough.
 You need to take action.
 Starting a task that you are not in the habit of doing is often the hardest part.

 Getting off the couch and onto a treadmill can be harder than running for 40 minutes.
 One of the main reasons people don't take action is because they are programmed not to.
 It is easier to do what you normally do.
 Reprogram your brain, take action and get what you want.

 Affirmations are positive statements that are repeated hundreds of times.
 I only need to add a command to a computer program once for it to work.
 Your brain is not the same as a computer.
 Statements or commands need to be repeated over and over again.
 Reprogramming your mind requires repetition.